Switzer Foundation Mission and Vision

 Switzer Fellows will be recognized leaders driving positive environmental change for the benefit of natural and human communities.

-The Robert & Patricia Switzer Foundation identifies and nurtures environmental leaders who have the ability and determination to make a significant positive impact, and supports initiatives that will have direct and measurable results to improve environmental quality.
-The Foundation accomplishes this by awarding academic fellowships and project grants, sponsoring professional development activities, and fostering a growing network of Switzer Fellows, environmental practitioners, and organizations.
+The Robert and Patricia Switzer Foundation identifies and nurtures environmental leaders who have the ability and determination to make a significant positive impact, and supports initiatives that will have direct and measurable results to improve environmental quality.
+The foundation accomplishes this by awarding academic fellowships and project grants, sponsoring professional development activities, and fostering a growing network of Switzer Fellows, environmental practitioners, and organizations.

 - Belief in Individuals.
 We believe that talented and committed individuals from varied backgrounds can make a difference in this world and create positive change.
 With funding, training, and engaged networks and collaborations, individuals can achieve greater impact.

 - Environmental Stewardship.
 The foundation seeks to protect, improve, and sustain our natural environment for the well-being of people and the planet.
 Switzer Fellows use science, policy and public engagement to advance environmental goals.

 - Sustainability.
 We recognize the urgency of living within our ecological and physical means, and embrace holistic approaches that support and maintain the complexity and interconnectedness of natural and human systems.

 - Social Equity and Diversity.
 We believe environmental progress requires systemic approaches that include social equity and justice as a lens through which we evaluate success.
 Selecting fellows from a range of social, cultural, racial and economic backgrounds as well as from varied issue interests and professional sectors will build a stronger environmental field.

 - Systems Thinking and Problem-solving.
 What we define as “environmental issues” continues to expand with the knowledge that they are always situated within a constellation of social, scientific, environmental and economic issues.
 We believe that working at the intersection of a wide range of perspectives will yield innovative solutions.